TOWER SITE CALENDAR

 Year is in bold and on the same line as the beginning of text.
 Same rule as above for cities and states.

-We list days that aren’t public holidays but receive media attention, even though they occur on the same date every year.
+We list federal and some state holidays.
+We also list days that aren’t public holidays but receive media attention, even though they occur on the same date every year.
 Another editorial choice, so please don’t ask us if we really need Groundhog Day, etc.

 We list the Jewish holidays most people celebrate across the spectrum of observance.
 Since the Jewish calendar is lunar, they start at sundown the night before the “official” first day.
 We always use the sundown date.
 Note that we do not include every major festival — no Sukot, no Shavuot.
 If we ever get comments or complaints from a customer, we’ll revisit this.